-Why To Invest In Digital Marketing
+Why is Digital Marketing so important?

 With The Way The World Has Changed And Has Become Increasingly Digitized, Digital Marketing Is Driving Growth And Revenue Like Never Before

 - With a CAGR of 17.6% from now until 2025, the entire digital marketing landscape is increasingly important and popular as the world is becoming more dependent on tech1.

 - Of the 4.57 billion global internet users, about 3.96 billion are active on social media.
 Digital marketing reaches people where they spend their time and money, regardless of location.

 - Of these 3.96 billion active social media users, 3.91 billion are active on mobile devices.
 Mobile advertising spend in Q2 2020 increased globally by 71% over Q2 2019, and increased by 8% since Q1 2020.

 - Digital marketing is more customizable, individualized, and easier to measure.